SAMA-UW/blessed/README.md

 Step 3: Create a new project in your IDE by generating a URL of the blessed Repository

-Suggest Changes or Making changes to the official Repository
+How to suggest Changes or Making changes to the official Repository

 Step 1: After making changes to the local version of the repository in your computer, commit changes to your own repository of the official repository.